DeWanna Bonner: Indiana Fever (2025)

-Return to Phoenix (2025–present)
+Return to Phoenix (2025–2026)

 Bonner returned to the Mercury on July 8, 2025.
+She was described by the Associated Press as "instrumental" in helping the Mercury to qualify for the 2025 WNBA Finals, and was re-signed by the team in April 2026.

+Atlanta Dream (2026-present)

+On August 24th, 2026, after being officially eliminated from playoff contention, the Mercury announced they would buyout the remainder of Bonner's contract to allow her to become an unrestricted free agent.
+Bonner signed with the Atlanta Dream on August 27th.

 Overseas

 During the WNBA offseason, Bonner has played in the Czech Republic for BK Brno, Spain for Baloncesto Rivas and CB Avenida, and Russia for Nadezhda Orenburg.

 International career

-Bonner joined the US women's youth team in 2006, winning the 2006 FIBA Americas Under-20 Championship for Women and the FIBA Under-21 World Championship for Women one year later.
+Bonner joined the US women's youth team in 2006, winning the FIBA Americas Under-20 Championship for Women in 2006 and the FIBA Under-21 World Championship for Women the following year.

 In March 2018, Bonner received a Macedonian passport and became eligible to play for the North Macedonia national basketball team.
 She played her first game for North Macedonia in 2021 as part of the EuroBasket Women 2023 qualification, scoring 11 points with 9 rebounds in a victory over Bosnia and Herzegovina.